RSS Reading - NewsBlur

 Bye Tiny

 Some recent hacking attempts at my site had convinced me to reduce the number of logins I had to protect on my personal site.
 That's what motivated a move from the -still- awesome Tiny Tiny RSS that I've been using since Google Reader ended.
-I only follow 13 sites and maintaining my own install simply doesn't make sense.
+I only follow 13 sites and maintaining my own install simply doesn't make sense. * None of the hacking attempts appeared to be targeting Tiny Tiny RSS ~ but then again I'm not sure if I would have noticed if they were.

 Enter NewsBlur